List of Friends and Joey characters: Gina Tribbiani

 Gina Tribbiani (Drea de Matteo) is Joey's attractive older sister, whom Joey comes to live with in Los Angeles during Joey.
 Temperamental, promiscuous and not particularly bright but very street-wise, Gina is a caring but over-protective and domineering mother.
 For years she convinced her genius son Michael that he was born when she was 22 instead of 16 years old, and always says he is the one thing she has done well.
 She and Joey are friends in addition to being siblings, both having the gift of being extremely appealing to the opposite sex, with numerous lovers.
 Initially working as a hairdresser, by season two she works as a secretary for Joey's agent Bobbie, having impressed Bobbie with her brash manner.
+Gina is shown to be jealous of her youngest sister, Mary-Therese, claiming that she always has got everything she wanted because she is the baby, but in the same episode proved she still cares for her sister.

-In season two she starts dating Michael's father Jimmy once again.
+In season two Michael's father Jimmy comes back, and he and Gina begin dating again.
+At the end of season two, they get married.
 In the season 2 episode "Joey and the Holding Hands", it is implied that Gina may be bisexual.